larryhastings/correlate/README.md

 (I admit, I wasn't able to come up with an example where Gail-Shapley would view two solutions as equally desirable, but **correlate** would definitely prefer one over the other.
 Maybe this last thing isn't an actual problem.)

+## Version History

+**0.6**

+Big performance boost in "fuzzy boiling"!
+Clever sorting of fuzzy matches, and improvements in the stability (as in "stable sort") of `MatchBoiler`, allowed using an unmodified boiler to process fuzzy matches.
+This allowed removal of `FuzzyMatchBoiler` and the `MatchBoiler.filter()` callback mechanism.

+Minor performance improvement in `MatchBoiler`: when recursing, find the smallest group of connected matches with the same score, and only recursively check each of those, rather than all possibly-connected matches with the same score.

+The cumulative effect: a speedup of up to 30% in fuzzy match boiling, and up to 5% on YTJD tests using a lot of fuzzy keys.
+Match boiling got slightly faster too.

+**0.5.1**

+Bugfix release.
+In the original version, if a match didn't have any matches between fuzzy keys (with a positive score), it ignored the weights of its exact keys and just used the raw exact score.

+**0.5**

+Initial public release.